Jataz/Microservice-with-Python/README.md

 8. Access the Flask container and run the Flask migrations.

 ## Frontend Setup
-1. Install the required Node.js packages by running the following command in the terminal:
+1. Install the required Node.js packages by running the following command in the terminal:npm install
+2. This will start the frontend application by running the following command in the terminal:npm start